Get Up to 30% Off Sitewide 72-hour delivery available for select pincodes in Delhi NCR, Bangalore & Mumbai

 What are the rules for Inemuri?

+Now you might think that Inemuri is a freeing activity that subverts all rules, but that is not true.
 The Japanese are very particular about manners.
 And have a strict code of etiquette for public napping too.

 Not everybody is allowed to indulge in Inemuri.
-For example, if you’ve newly joined a company, your desk nap isn’t going to be accepted kindly.
-However, if you’re higher up the social ladder, you can sleep freely.
+If you have newly joined a company, your desk nap isn’t going to be accepted kindly.
+Also, if the meeting/class does not require your active participation, feel free to nap quickly.

 Do other nations of the world have something like Inemuri in place?

 In fact, quite a few companies have embraced a midday at-work nap culture too.
 Notable among them are heavyweights such as Apple, Google, Nike, Procter & Gamble and the Huffington Post among others.
+In the US, people who nap during afternoons are called Silicon Valley Sleepers.

 Featured Products